onedata/onedata-documentation/docs/admin-guide/demo-mode.md

 ## Retaining persistence between restarts

 **Since version 25.0**, demo mode supports persistence so that data and configuration survive container restarts.
-Use the same workflow as [running in the foreground][], but add a fixed hostname and volume mounts.
+Use the same approach as for running in the foreground/background, but add a fixed hostname and volume mounts.

 Onezone with persistence: